 (supreme audit institution)

-The Democratic Republic of Congo's Parliament has established public hearings related to the approval of the annual budget, but should also prioritize the following actions:
+Democratic Republic of Congo's Parliament (the National Assembly and the Senate) has (through their Economic and Financial Commissions) established public hearings related to the approval of the annual budget, but should also prioritize the following actions:

-The Democratic Republic of Congo's Court of Accounts should prioritize the following actions to improve public participation in the budget process:
+Democratic Republic of Congo's Court of Accounts should prioritize the following actions to improve public participation in the budget oversight process:

-The Democratic Republic of Congo's Parliament provides limited oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
-To improve oversight, the following actions are recommended:
+Democratic Republic of Congo's Parliament provides limited oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
+To improve oversight of the budget, the following actions should be prioritized: